vacu9708/Data-structure/Tree/Red-Black tree/readme.md

     - **Fix**: Perform a rotation on the parent to make the new node an outer child(The new node becomes the parent of its former parent.), and then proceed to Case 5.
 - **Case 5**: The new node's parent is red, but the uncle is black, and the new node is an outer child (right child of a right parent or left child of a left parent).
     - **Fix**: Perform a rotation on the grandparent, swap the colors of the parent and grandparent, and update pointers accordingly.

 ## Cases During Deletion
+- Deleting a red node results in nothing to violate any of the rules.
+- Deleting a black node results in violating the rule 4 and 5.
 ### Case 1: Sibling of the Double Black Node is Red
 In this scenario, the sibling of the double black node is red.
 The parent and the sibling's children are typically black.